 Grades PreK – 5

 In Morris Heights, 77% of households receive SNAP benefits.
 In 2012, teachers at P.S.
-109 started a garden that now boasts thirteen raised garden beds.
-In partnership with Edible Schoolyard NYC, the school plans to build an outdoor classroom, composting and rainwater collection systems, and a storage shed.
+109 started a garden with thirteen raised garden beds.
+Since 2015, Edible Schoolyard NYC and the school community have tripled the size of the school garden, the learning and sensory garden is located at the front yard of the school with additional garden space in a separate courtyard.

 P.S.
 311 Lucero